“They made her this poster child for this mainstream body pos movement.”

-Sadly, it seems Lizzo is damned if she does and damned if she doesn’t.
-Yet, beyond the scrutiny, one thing is important to remember: Lizzo doesn’t owe us anything. ~ℝ
+Really, Lizzo is damned if she does and damned if she doesn’t.
+Yet, beyond the scrutiny, one thing is very important to remember: Lizzo does not owe us anything. ~ℝ

 Javanna is the editor of "Rwebel Magazine," the architect behind "Rwebel Radio," and the pioneering force of "Xscape."
 Through her words, Javanna hopes to inspire creativity, passion and forward-thinking.

 Thanks for reading!
 To continue engaging with this topic, be sure to check out these great companion pieces.
 And don't forget to leave a comment!